-Despite the global dominance of English, translation remains ubiquitous, but still quite invisible.
-Yet it begs vital political and cultural questions: Can Al replace translators?
+English is ubiquitous, and yet translation, albeit quite invisible, has not disappeared.
+And it begs vital political and cultural questions: Will AI replace translators?
 Can mistranslation lead to political and social conflicts?
 Are all translators 'traitors'?
 Is translation a means of domination or emancipation?
 What are the ethics of translation?
-What is a 'good' or a 'bad' translation? etc.
+Is there a single best way to translate a text? etc.

-These are some of the questions this course will strive to elucidate, raising awareness of the numerous and complex issues at play when translating.
+These are some of the questions this course will try to address, raising awareness of the numerous and complex issues at play when translating.
 Translation is also an excellent means of improving your reading and writing skills, both in French and English.